xADDBx/BepInExNuGetTemplates/README.md

 - If you haven't done this before (If you're not sure, just execute in anyways), you might need to add the NuGet repository as a source with the following command:
   `dotnet nuget add source https://api.nuget.org/v3/index.json -n nuget.org`
   (Just ignore the following error if it appears: "`The name specified has already been added to the list of available package sources.
 Provide a unique name.`")
-- `dotnet new install Owlcat.Templates`
+- `dotnet new install ADDB.BepInEx.Templates`

 ### Creating a Project
+- Either create a new project based on the respective template via Visual Studio GUI or
+- Create the project via CLI:
   - Open Windows command prompt (cmd.exe) in the directory which should contain project folder
-- `dotnet new <TemplateName> -n <ModID> -D "<Mod Name>"`  (Replace the `<value>` placeholder with actual values; See a list of TemplateNames just below.)
+  - `dotnet new <TemplateName> -n <ModID> -d "<Mod Name>" -g "<Game Name>" -a "<Path/To/Game/AppData>" -data "<GameDataFolderName>"`  (Replace the `<value>` placeholder with actual values; See a list of TemplateNames just below.)
+  - e.g. `dotnet new bepinexmonomod -n MyAmazingMod -d "My Amazing Mod" -g Peak -a "%LocalAppData%Low\LandCrab\PEAK" -data "PEAK_Data"`
   - Open the resulting project (open the .sln file with Visual Studio) and **Build resulting project once to publicize**
   - Restart your IDE to rebuild cache if there are still red underlines

 ## Existing Template:

-- `rtmod`  - UnityModManager Template for Warhammer 40,000: Rogue Trader
+- `bepinexmonomod`  - BepInEx Template for a Unity Mono game.

 After that you should working setup for a UnityModManager mod which:

 - automatically installs the mod when building
-- has the correct path and already references a few assemblies (and even publicizes three of them where I know it's often needed)
+- has the correct path and already references a few assemblies (with some of them publicized)
-- has Hotreloading as an option by default; it's in both Release and Debug builds since I haven't found a way to ship Compiler Conditionals.

-For sound mods, they additionally contain:

-- A Wwise template in which you can add sounds (and create sound events).
-The template should automatically include the created Soundbanks in the final output.
-- The UnityModManager mod part will automatically load the Soundbanks contained in the mod directory during runtime.
-- If the event name matches an answer/cue/dialog GUID, the sound event should automatically play when that answer/cue/dialog is displayed.

 ## Requirements

 - The target game needs to be installed.
 The game must've been started once (for a Player.log file).
-- Kingmaker and Wrath: Have UnityModManager applied to the game.
+- BepInEx needs to be installed in the game's folder
-- For the sound templates you additionally need a compatible version of Wwise (Audiokinetic) installed: KM: 2016.2 / Wrath: 2019.2 / RT: 2022.1.
-- You need .NET SDK 6 or newer installed.
+- You need .NET SDK 9 or newer installed.
 The Environmental Setup step includes a command which installs one such version.